Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Materials and Methods

 \textit{Normalization \& Dosage Calculation Module}

-After either entity extractor has identified spans for the various entities, the extracted spans need to be normalized to appropriate numerical values so they can be combined to return a daily dosage value.
-To achieve this, we normalized each basic entity type to their corresponding numerical value in the lexicon (see Table \ref{table:basicentitiesJL} for examples).
-Next, a hierarchical set of rules was applied from most specific to general, to combine these normalized values to calculate compound entity values and then final daily dosage value.
-Some examples of these rules is provided in Table \ref{table:rules}.
+After the entity extractor has identified spans for the various entities, the extracted spans are then normalized to their corresponding numerical values using a pre-built lexicon.
+A simple set of rules, presented in Table \ref{table:rules}, was then applied to combine these normalized values to calculate the final daily dosage value.